crusaderky/pathfinder2e_stats/doc/armory.rst

 ======
 .. currentmodule:: pathfinder2e_stats

-This is a collection of commonly-tested weapons, runes and spells.
+This is a collection of commonly-tested weapons, runes, spells, and class features.

 For example, if you want a *+1 Striking Flaming Longsword*, you can use the following:

 >>> from pathfinder2e_stats import armory
 >>> flaming_longsword = armory.swords.longsword(2) + armory.runes.flaming()
 >>> flaming_longsword
-**Critical success:** (2d8)x2 slashing plus (1d6)x2 fire plus 1d10 persistent fire **Success:** 2d8 slashing plus 1d6 fire
+**Critical success** (2d8)x2 slashing plus (1d6)x2 fire plus 1d10 persistent fire **Success** 2d8 slashing plus 1d6 fire

-Note that this will always be incomplete.
+This module will always be incomplete.
 Feel free to open a PR to add more, but do expect to have to manually write your own damage profiles using :func:`Damage` for less common weapons and spells.

 Axes
 ----